aerni/statamic-advanced-seo/UPGRADE.md

 + Sitemap::index('english')->add($sitemap);
 ```

+> ⚠️ **Manual** — Update any custom sitemap registration calls in your application code.

 ## Events

 The `SeoDefaultSetSaved` event has been renamed to `SeoSetLocalizationSaved`.
 Both events handle the same localization data.
 The public property has been renamed from `$defaults` to `$localization`.